vigneshpalanivelr/extract-build-logs/build-failure-analyzer/HYBRID_PROPOSAL.md

         └─ none applicable                      → LLM Synthesizer
 ```

----

 ## 5. Foundation Layer — Deterministic Fixes

-This is what we ship in Phase 1 and what every subsequent layer
+This is what we ship in Phase 1 and what every subsequent layer depends on.
-depends on.
-Without this, an A3 agent reasoning over a poisoned DB
-just produces wrong answers more expensively.

-### 5.1 Wire contract change (extractor → analyzer)
+### 5.1 Change needed in BFA request (extractor → analyzer)

 Today the analyzer receives `FailedStep.error_lines = [<one big
 blob>]`.
 Change it to a list of per-region objects: